Aaron Rodgers Hints His Family Drama Is Over In Interview About Packers Coaching Change

 In fact, just two weeks ago, Aaron Rodgers’ brother, Bachelorette alum Jordan Rodgers, called out the Packers quarterback for not contacting their parents as wildfires approached their California home.

-After Aaron Rodgers pledged to donate $1 million to assist victims impacted by the wildfires that raged near his hometown in Northern California, Jordan Rodgers took to Twitter to allege that his wealthy brother did not check in on their mother, Darla, who was home alone during the fires as she prepared to evacuate the family home in Chico, California.
+After Aaron Rodgers pledged to donate $1 million to assist victims impacted by the wildfires that raged near his hometown in Northern California, Jordan Rodgers took to Twitter to allege that his wealthy brother did not check in on their mother Darla, who was home alone during the fires as she prepared to evacuate the family home in Chico, California.
 Jordan also accused his famous brother of not calling their parents to make sure they were safe, blasting him for missing “the fundamental first step of compassion” by not checking in on the family.
 Jordan added that Aaron’s philanthropic actions felt like “an act.”

 Jordan Rodgers vs. Aaron Rodgers: everything we know about their feud https://t.co/vOrjCtbGS0